drets/drets.github.io/src/posts/haskell-exchange-2016.md

 --------------------------
 Even if Haskell has a great community with a lot of academic folks behind it, the community is really small compare to the Python or Javascript, or Php communities.
-It tends to lack of some useful libraries, so if you switch to Haskell you should expect to contribute a lot to existing libraries or write more libraries for your needs.
+It tends to lack some useful libraries, so if you switch to Haskell you should expect to have to contribute a lot to existing libraries or write more libraries for your needs.
 However, I believe it should be changed soon since a lot of people have realized that the OOP paradigm is not an answer to robust software development, especially in the time when